Frank Hoeft – design strategist working at the intersection of strategy, foresight, and human-AI collaboration. Based in Spain, working globally.

 Regulatory changes

-When GdPRxMiFID2*** are taking over your customer experience.
+When regulation starts driving your customer experience.

 Damage to company reputation